MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 ## Viewing details for an environment

-In the list of environments, you can open a page with more details for an environment by choosing the link in the **Name** column of the list for the environment.
+In the environments list, you can view more details by choosing the link in the **Name** column.

 > [!div class="mx-imgBorder"]
 > ![View details about an environment](../developer/media/admin/business_central_admin_center_details-v2.png)